jescab01/jescab01.github.io/_pages/cv.md

 nav_order: 5
 cv_pdf: cv-2025.pdf # you can also use external links here
 description: >
-  This is a description of the page.
-  You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+  Built from a json data file.
+You can modify it in 'assets/json/cv.json'.
+You can also download a pdf.
 toc:
   sidebar: left
 ---